-DevOps is a continuous process and its pace is of development and testing is quite impressive.
-As fast as we develop and test our application to fix the bug the more functionally we can add to our application which gives us more space in business and market.
+DevOps is a continuous process, and its pace of development and testing is quite impressive.
+As fast as we develop and test our application to fix the bug more functionally, we can add to our application which gives us more space in business and market.

 With automated tools, you reduce the risk of system failure and continuously help us to manage our complex structure.
 The automation tools help to manage your application at scale.

 DevOps offer teams collaboration, with less isolated working.
-With DevOps, both developer and operation teams work altogether which reduces the bugs and enhances the continuous workflow.
-Collaboration helps to reduce inefficiency and save a hell of lot of time.
+With DevOps, both developer and operation teams work altogether, which reduces the bugs and enhances the continuous workflow.
+Collaboration helps to reduce inefficiency and save a hell of a lot of time.

 - DevOps Certifications